 Donald Rubinstein was awarded a fellowship and residency, via nomination, from The Robert Rauschenberg Foundation in 2014.
 He has been exhibited at The Museum of Modern Art, The Whitney Museum of American Art, and in multiple one-person gallery exhibitions.
-Rubinstein's most recent film, Cold City Heaven, will premiere at the Angelika Film Center, October 22 2016, Dallas, as part of The Dallas VideoFest.
+Rubinstein's most recent film, Cold City Heaven, premiered at the Angelika Film Center, October 22 2016, Dallas, as part of The Dallas VideoFest.
 There are two Rubinstein CDs slated for release in 2017.

 1. Music Composition for film and television